devxive/xive_free_jstuff/readme.md

 Zip the folder of that extensions you wish to install, click "upload and install".

 #### upload the appropriate folder with your favourite ftp client
 Upload the folder to your joomla root tmp folder.
-Install it using the extension manager "Install from directory" Type in the name of the folder (should be like: ..../tmp/NAME_OF_THE_FOLDER_YOU_WOULD_INSTALL) click "install"
+Install it using the extension manager "Install from directory".
+Type in the name of the folder (should be like: ..../tmp/NAME_OF_THE_FOLDER_YOU_WOULD_INSTALL) click "install"